OSHA 1910.95 Hearing Conservation Program Audit - FREE PDF

 What does the OSHA 1910.95 Hearing Conservation Program Audit cover?

 This checklist covers 31 inspection items across 6 sections: Noise Monitoring, Audiometric Testing, Hearing Protection, Training, Recordkeeping, Initial Safety Assessment.
-It is designed for manufacturing / construction / industrial operations and compliance.
+It is designed for manufacturing operations and compliance.

 How often should this checklist be completed?